Crown-Commercial-Service/CMp-Architecture-Decision-Records/doc/adr/0002-use-auth0-in-private-beta.md

 ## Abstract

-Use Auth0 for user authentication and authorisation for Private Beta.
+Use <software> for user authentication and authorisation for Private Beta.
 Reconsider the approach after that.

 ## Context